gbmhunter/blog/content/posts/2019/06-30-june-2019-updates/index.md

 * Updated the {{% link text="Passive Filters page" src="/electronics/circuit-design/filters/passive-filters" %}} with more information on low-pass RC filters, including plots of the frequency response:

     {{% figure src="/electronics/circuit-design/filters/passive-filters/rc-low-pass-filter-frequency-response.png" width="500px" %}}

+* I created a public mbedded.ninja project on CircuitMaker at [https://workspace.circuitmaker.com/Projects/Details/GeoffreyHunter/mbedded-ninja](https://workspace.circuitmaker.com/Projects/Details/GeoffreyHunter/mbedded-ninja).
+I am going to trial out CircuitMaker as a tool for drawing schematic diagrams for this blog.
+In the past I have used Altium (not free), MultisimLive and InkScape (free but is a general vector graphics editor, not a dedicated electronics CAD program).